acrodrig/hub/README.md

 # Hub

 ## Overview
-Hub is a lightweight and opinionated logging utility designed as a spiritual successor to [debug-js](https://github.com/debug-js/debug).
+Hub is a lightweight and opinionated logging utility plus a spiritual successor to [debug-js](https://github.com/debug-js/debug).
 It simplifies logging by wrapping the `console` object and supports multiple logging levels.
 This tool is useful for debugging applications without the overhead of managing different console statements manually.

 ## Features
 - **Multiple Logging Levels**: Supports `debug`, `info`, `warn`, `error`